pchrz/mvpn/README.md

-# vpn
+# mvpn
-Simple BASH script to start and run your VPN .ovpn files.
+Simple BASH script to start and run your VPN .ovpn files and select different VPN server locations.

 Only to be run on Linux/Unix systems\
 Pre-Req\